kakarlus/react-coding-challenge/README.md

 Mobile / Tablet 0 - 768px
 Desktop 769px and beyond

-##How did you decide on the technical and architectural choices used as part of your solution?
+## How did you decide on the technical and architectural choices used as part of your solution?

+- Mobile first for css, I find it a lot easier to maintain.
+- The folder structure is pretty basic, all components inside their own folder so they're grouped.
+- I also added a layout just to factor our the header and footer from the rest, that'll make them reusable for other pages for scaling.
+- CSS was as plain as it can/should be

-##Are there any improvements you could make to your submission?
+## Are there any improvements you could make to your submission?

+- The images are huge, I had no control of it.
+- Add code quality helpers - prettier & eslint
+- Some animation when cards are hovered
+- The appstore buttons doesn't look too pretty in mobile
+- I wasn't sure if scss is allowed so it's all css, but i think it'll be an improvment

-##What would you do differently if you were allocated more time?
+## What would you do differently if you were allocated more time?

+- I couldve made the mobile menu/hambuer work
+- The cards for shows could be more responsive, instead of just bumping the cards down to the next line
+- TDD
+- Refactor constants
+- Refactor css

 ## Scripts